Alaeddin's Pizza logo

 The dough is high-gluten flour, water, salt, and a touch of sugar.
 We mix in the morning, let it bulk-ferment, ball it out, then retard it in a walk-in for 18–24 hours.
 The slow ferment is why the cornicione (the edge) blisters and the crumb tastes like bread.
 The sauce is San-Marzano-style crushed tomatoes, lightly cooked with garlic, salt, and oregano — that's it.
 The cheese is low-moisture whole-milk mozzarella from a Wisconsin producer; we've tried fifteen brands over the years and this one melts the way we want it to.

-Clifton is the right town for this.
-South Paterson is a five-minute drive — a corridor of halal butchers and Levantine bakeries that taught half the neighborhood what good Middle-Eastern food tastes like.
-Passaic, Garfield, Lyndhurst, and Nutley pull regulars from every direction.
-The pizza-and-Italian audience is here; the halal audience is here; the families with kids and the Friday-night soccer teams and the Eastside High School lunch crowd are all here.
-We never had a reason to move.
+Years in, we moved the brick oven a mile north to the corner of Getty and Crooks in Clifton — a minute from the Paterson line, and close enough that most of the original regulars never had to change their order.
+It kept us next to the community that built the place: South Paterson is a five-minute drive, a corridor of halal butchers and Levantine bakeries, and Passaic, Garfield, Lyndhurst and Nutley pull regulars from every direction.
+The pizza-and-Italian audience is here; the halal audience is here; the families with kids, the Friday-night soccer teams and the Eastside High lunch crowd are all here.
+Same family, same oven, same standard — a little further up Getty Ave.

 Catering and the 28" pizza